United Center - Chicago Bulls

 The attention grabber at the United Center is the championship banners that hang from the rafters of both the Bulls and the Blackhawks.
 One only has to gaze at the six championship banners by the Bulls and the retired jersey numbers of Michael Jordan and Scottie Pippen to breathe in the rich history of the team from two decades ago.

 However, the main spot for photo opportunities is just outside the store at the Michael Jordan statue.
-The 12-foot high bronze and black granite is now located indoors inside the atrium and is a work of art.
+The 12-foot-high bronze and black granite is now located indoors in the atrium and is a work of art.

 Neighborhood 3